jss367/jss367.github.io/_posts/2015-01-26-python-cheat-sheet-ii.md

 # Error handling

-There are [a bunch of Python error messages](https://www.tutorialspoint.com/python/standard_exceptions.htm), which are known as standard exceptions.
-Here are some of the most common.
+There is a [hierarchy of Python Exceptions](https://docs.python.org/3/library/exceptions.html#exception-hierarchy).
+It is best practice to use the most specific one that applies to your case, and if none do, to raise a custom Exception.
+Here are some of the most common Exceptions.

 ### IndexError